b-lev/Python-Setup/README.md

 1. Open Github Desktop and select "New Repository..."

 1. Enter the details.
      - Any short name works.
-Perhaps for this "tutorial-example".
+For this demonstration use "tutorial-example".
      - Description is not important, leave it blank or fill it out.
      - The *local path* should be the full path to your "github" subdirectory that you created already.
      - Click the "initialize this repository with a README" because we want one.